seagyn/the-social-links/readme.txt

 * Vine
 * WordPress

-For support (priority support for $15) and feature requests head to [digitalleap.co.za](http://digitalleap.co.za/wordpress/plugin/the-social-links/)

-**The reason we charge for support and extra social networks is to make sure we maintain a high level of support on this plugin.
+**The reason we charge for extra social networks is to make sure we maintain a high level of support on this plugin.
 Our developers need to get paid even though they love contributing towards the community.**

 == Installation ==